 Here’s a full breakdown of the biggest year-over-year increases we saw.

-When looking at online sales increases from this Labor Day weekend compared to the previous weekend period, apparel and fashion retailers saw the largest increases in online sales:
+When looking at online sales increases from 2020’s Labor Day weekend compared to the previous weekend period in 2019, apparel and fashion retailers saw the largest increases in online sales:

 How did Customer Journey Hijacking impact these industries?
-As can be seen by these results, while several industries enjoyed major increases in eCommerce sales during this year’s Labor Day weekend, a sizable chunk of their traffic was exposed to unauthorized ad injections, which disrupt online shoppers with competitor offers and lure them to other sites.
+As can be seen by these results, while several industries enjoyed major increases in eCommerce sales during last year’s Labor Day weekend, a sizable chunk of their traffic was exposed to unauthorized ad injections.

 In most cases, the industries that enjoyed the biggest sales boosts also had the most significant increases in unauthorized ad injections.
 That correlation should come as no surprise, as we typically see that Customer Journey Hijacking affects roughly 20% of online shopping sessions.